-It is imperative that the DDR2 SDRAM device's temperature specifications, shown in Table 6 (page 25), be maintained in order to ensure the junction temperature is in the proper operating range to meet data sheet specifications.
+It is imperative that the DDR2 SDRAM device's temperature specifications, shown in Table 6 (page 24), be maintained in order to ensure the junction temperature is in the proper operating range to meet data sheet specifications.
 An important step in maintaining the proper junction temperature is using the device's thermal impedances correctly.
-The thermal impedances are listed in Table 7 (page 26) for the applicable and available die revision and packages.
+The thermal impedances are listed in Table 7 (page 24) for the applicable and available die revision and packages.

 Incorrectly using thermal impedances can produce significant errors.
 Read Micron technical note TN-00-08, "Thermal Applications," prior to using the thermal impedances listed in Table 7.
-For designs that are expected to last several years and require the flexibility to use several designs, consider using final target theta values, rather than existing values, to account for larger thermal impedances.
+For designs that are expected to last several years and require the flexibility to use several DRAM die shrinks, consider using final target theta values (rather than existing values) to account for increased thermal impedances from the die size reduction.

-The DDR2 SDRAM device's safe junction temperature range can be maintained when the $T{\rm C}$ specification is not exceeded.
+The DDR2 SDRAM device's safe junction temperature range can be maintained when the T_C specification is not exceeded.
 In applications where the device's ambient temperature is too high, use of forced air and/or heat sinks may be required in order to satisfy the case temperature specifications.